dodona-edu/judge-html/docs/pages/testsuite-class.md

 ## Adding items to the checklist

-In order to add ChecklistItems, you can either set the entire checklist at once, or add separate ChecklistItems one by one.
+In order to add `ChecklistItem`s, you can either set the entire checklist at once, or add separate `ChecklistItem`s one by one.

 Adding items one by one can either be done by adding them to the internal checklist (`TestSuite.checklist.append(item)`) or by using the shortcut `TestSuite.add_check(item)`.